joaobxavier/learn_metabolic_rewiring_matlab/README.md

 - `Ypred`: Predicted values of the response variable for the optimal model.
 - `trainSse`: Mean sum of squared errors for training data for each tested number of components.
 - `leaveOneOutSse`: Sum of squared errors for leave-one-out evaluation for each tested number of components.

+# learnMetabolicRewiring

+Uses the `plsrLearner` class to analyze metabolic rewiring in cells based on their metabolite spectra and fold changes.
+It determines the optimum number of components (latent variables) for the PLSR model and plots the learning loss and the predictions of the model with the optimal number of components.

+## Data used

+- `tblSpectra.csv`: A table containing the spectra for all peaks.
+- `peakFoldChanges.csv`: A table containing fold changes for all peaks.

+## Workflow

+1. Load data.
+2. Determine the optimum number of components (latent variables) for the PLSR model.
+3. Plot the training and evaluation loss, and compare predictions from the optimal model with real data.

+## Output

+- A plot showing the training and evaluation loss versus the number of latent components in the PLSR model.
+- A scatter plot comparing the true metabolite abundances with the best model predictions.